Digital Asset Management (DAM) Project Management

-DAM projects can be complex undertakings due to the range of different disciplines involved.
-Even those with some prior experience can find them demanding when compared with other initiatives.
+DAM projects can be complex undertakings due to the range of different expertise involved.
+Even those with some prior experience can find them demanding when compared with other undertakings.
 Daydream can provide best practice project management services that are specifically targeted at Digital Asset Management.
-Our methods and recommendations are designed to integrate into widely used and recognised project management methodologies such as PRINCE2, PMI and Agile.
+Our methods and recommendations are designed to integrate into widely used and recognised project management methodologies such as Agile, PMI and PRINCE-2.

 If you require a consultant to manage your project for you, we can provide that service also.
 Where possible, we aim to transfer control to an in-house resource as we strongly believe these are skills you should develop and nurture internally so you are able to take full ownership of the process over the longer term.

-Our Project Management services can be used as part of a DAM selection and replacement exercise or separately if you prefer to handle other elements of the process in-house.
+Our Project Management services can be used as part of a Digital Asset Management vendor selection and replacement exercise or separately if you prefer to handle other elements of the process in-house.

 DAM implementations have a unique set of risks that can be quite different to other enterprise software.
 As well as metadata schema and integrations, media transcoding, storage planning, user permissions, workflow and other wider governance issues all come into play.